partidodigitalpt/documentation/Statutes for political parties supported by dapps.md

 The secretary is summoned whenever there’s a debate during **PP**’s activities and has the function of registering the event.

-I**.**The choice of the secretary is made by plurinominal consensus by the LC on the on-line platform at least 1 week prior to the debate.
+I.The choice of the secretary is made by plurinominal consensus by the LC on the on-line platform at least 1 week prior to the debate.
 The work of the secretary can be remunerated.

-Ii**.**Draws up a document that summarizes the main points that have emerged from the debate.
+Ii.Draws up a document that summarizes the main points that have emerged from the debate.
 The document must be ratified by those present.

-Iii**.**Responsible for recording the debate in video format and uploading it to the on-line platform.
+Iii.Responsible for recording the debate in video format and uploading it to the on-line platform.

-Iv**.**The secretary can use the on-line platform to probe the opinions of the party members spectating the debates on any question that is raised during the discussion.
+Iv.The secretary can use the on-line platform to probe the opinions of the party members spectating the debates on any question that is raised during the discussion.
 However the results from these live referendums are not to be counted as votes on any particular matter.

 <p align="center">
 <b>( article 3 )</b><br>